 Nozzle Orientation-Orienting nozzles so that the spray is released backwards, parallel to the airstream will produce larger droplets than other orientations.
-Significant deflection from the horizontal will reduce droplet size and increase drift rotential.
+Significant deflection from the horizontal will reduce droplet size and increase drift potential of the rotor blade diameter.